ModuleSpace/ModuleSpaceRapid/README.md

 # ModuleSpaceRapid

-Welcome to the official ModuleSpacerapid Repository on GitHub!
+Welcome to the official ModuleSpacerapid repository on GitHub!

 # What is ModuleSpaceRapid

-ModuleSpaceRapid is a Template for creating scalable ExpressJs Backends.
+ModuleSpaceRapid is a template for creating scalable ExpressJs backends.

 # History

-This is a fragment of what was built to be the backend of our website - module-space.de, however, we decided that we'd go another route but didn't want to abandon our backend structure in case we can help someone out with creating a simple backend application, so we removed all our own Code and published it as a Template on GitHub.
+This is a fragment of what was built to be the backend of our website - module-space.de, however, we decided that we'd go another route but didn't want to abandon our backend structure in case we can help someone out with creating a simple backend application, so we removed all our own code and published it as a template on GitHub.

 # How to add Routes

-- To add a Route, simply create a new file in the ```src/routes``` Folder and call it ```{YOUR_ROUTE_NAME}.ts```
+- To add a Route, simply create a new file in the ```src/routes``` folder and call it ```{YOUR_ROUTE_NAME}.ts```

 - Start editing the file and make sure to create a router object:
 ```